 It was the passion of the community for mountain biking and the quality of the trails that convinced Crankworx general manager Darren Kinnaird to bring his beloved festival to Rotorua, New Zealand.

 “I love this.
-There is a big crowd out there and they are really enthusiastic,” offers Darren Kinnaird with a big grin as he surveys the panorama of activity on the lower slopes of Mt Ngongataha beneath the Skyline Rotorua gondola.
+There is a big crowd out there and they are really enthusiastic,” says Darren Kinnaird with a big grin as he surveys the panorama of activity on the lower slopes of Mt Ngongotaha beneath the Skyline Rotorua gondola.

 I heard that Rotorua had its first major traffic jam since 2000 last night, so I am ecstatic!Darren Kinnaird, general manager Crankworx Share